parttimenerd/asgct2-demo/README.md

 and the related [async-profiler fork](https://github.com/SAP/async-profiler/tree/parttimenerd_asgct2) which uses the API.

+## TLDR
+I propose
+- [to unify all profiling related stack walking in a new class](#replace-stack-walking) (less code duplication and more error checking)
+- [the extension of AsyncGetCallTrace (AsyncGetCallTrace2)](#asyncgetcalltrace-extension) with a Class Path exception and more information on Java and non Java frames

 ## Build

 Either build the JDK in the folder `jdk` as you would usually do